2024 Cupa României final

 The 2024 Cupa României final was the final match of the 2023–24 Cupa României and the 86th final of the Cupa României, Romania's premier football cup competition.
 It was played on 15 May 2024 between Corvinul Hunedoara and Oțelul Galați, in Sibiu.
 While for Corvinul this is the first time they reach the final, this will be Oțelul's second chance at the trophy, after the 2004 final that was lost against Dinamo București.

-As neither of the teams won the tournament before, the winner was became the 24th winner of the Cupa României.
+As neither of the teams won the tournament before, the winner became the 24th winner of the Cupa României.